I know...I know...I've been AWOL for a couple of months. I could go into more detail but who really wants to hear my excuses?

 Anger doesn't benefit anyone in the workplace -- it only damages your reputation, credibility and professionalism.

-"Those prone to angry outbursts rarely get promoted; they are seen as being poor leaders who cannot inspire or motivate others."
+The sin: "Those prone to angry outbursts rarely get promoted; they are seen as being poor leaders who cannot inspire or motivate others."

 The salvation: "It's fine to feel passionately about your job or a project at hand and to disagree with others, but learn how to channel those emotions into actions that will work to your benefit in the eyes of others -- especially your superiors -- rather than against it."